janpolowinski/dswarm-temporary-docu/Home.md

 anything that is needed to run the software. anything that is preventing the software from running.

 ## Installation
+Installation instructions can be found in the [[Server Install]] guide.

 running
 copy from server installation guide.